OmaralAnazi/MemeGenerator/README.md

 ## Learnings
 - Utilizing event listeners in React to handle user interactions.
-- Managing and updating state to reflect changes in the user interface.
+- Managing and updating the state to reflect changes in the user interface.
 - Implementing conditional rendering to display content dynamically.
 - Working with forms in React to capture user input.
 - Handling side effects in React components using lifecycle methods and hooks.